amartyasinha/amartyasinha/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java in college (online)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- insta: @amartyasinha918
+- email: amartyasinha918@gmail.com

 <!---
 amartyasinha918/amartyasinha918 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.